OCHA-DAP/hdx-python-scraper/docs/main.md

               - "#affected+ch+food+p3plus+pct"
               - "#affected+ch+food+analysed+pct"

-The who_subnational mini scraper defines two values in input_ignore_vals which if found are ignored.
+The who_subnational configurable scraper defines two values in input_ignore_vals which if found are ignored.
 Since mustbepopulated is True, then only when all columns in input_cols for the row are populated and do not contain either “-2222” or “-4444” is the value included in the sum of any column used in sum_cols.